protontypes/open-sustainable-technology/README.md

 - [CDFTOOLS](https://github.com/meom-group/CDFTOOLS) - A Fortran package for analysis and diagnostics on NEMO ocean model output.
 - [GOTM](https://github.com/gotm-model/code) - The General Ocean Turbulence Model is an ambitious name for a one-dimensional water column model for marine and limnological applications.
 - [pyroms](https://github.com/ESMG/pyroms) - A collection of tools to process input and output files from the Regional Ocean Modeling System.
-- [Intro to Physical Oceanography](https://github.com/rabernat/intro_to_physical_oceanography) - Course materials for Introduction to Physical Oceanography.
 - [TSG-QC](https://forge.ird.fr/us191/TSG-QC) - Analysis and validation of underway Sea Surface Temperature and Sea Surface Salinity measurements from a SeaBird Thermosalinograph.
 - [WRF-Hydro](https://github.com/NCAR/wrf_hydro_nwm_public) - A community modeling system and framework for hydrologic modeling and model coupling.
 - [rwrfhydro](https://github.com/NCAR/rwrfhydro) - A community-contributed tool box for managing, analyzing, and visualizing WRF Hydro (and HydroDART) input and output files in R.